What is a Behavior Model?

 7/28/23 2:41 PM

-The goal was to create a standardized modeling language that could capture the diverse aspects of systems engineering across different domains.
-SysML is now managed by Object Management Group (OMG).
+SysML was developed by the SysML Partners, an industry consortium comprising aerospace, automotive, and defense organizations.
+The objective was to create a standardized modeling language that could effectively capture the multifaceted nature of systems engineering across various domains.
+Today, SysML is managed by the Object Management Group (OMG).

 SysML provides nine diagram types to represent different aspects of a system.
 These diagram types help modelers visualize and communicate various perspectives of a system's structure, behavior, and requirements.